shalivan/shalivan.github.io/_posts/PSY/19-01-01-Cognition.md

 ### Locus of control
  psychological concept that refers to how strongly people believe they have control over the situations and experiences that affect their lives.
+Ability to develop a locus that understand whitch things are internal (in your controll) / external (out of your controll) is key to handle stress and trauma.
 ### Paradox of choice
 We can be happier with less choices